NextMonthLab/icemaker/replit.md

 ---

-# NextScene - Meaning-to-Experience Engine
+# NextMonth - Meaning-to-Experience Engine

 ## Overview
-NextScene is a meaning-to-experience engine designed to transform structured content (scripts, PDFs, websites) into cinematic, interactive story cards.
+NextMonth is a meaning-to-experience engine designed to transform structured content (scripts, PDFs, websites) into cinematic, interactive story cards.
 It targets brand storytelling, creative storytelling, and knowledge/learning by offering features such as AI-generated visuals, guardrailed AI character chat, a Visual Bible system for consistency, TTS narration, and a Daily Drop Engine for content release.
 The platform supports role-based access and subscription tiers.

 ## User Preferences
 I prefer simple language and clear, concise explanations.
 I value iterative development and prefer to be asked before major changes are made to the codebase.
 Please provide detailed explanations when new features or significant modifications are implemented.
 Do not make changes to the `shared/schema.ts` file without explicit approval, as it is the single source of truth for data models.
 Ensure that any AI-generated content adheres to the established visual bible system and character profiles for consistency.

 ## System Architecture
-NextScene utilizes a React 18 frontend with Vite, TailwindCSS (New York style shadcn/ui components), Wouter for routing, and TanStack Query for state management.
+NextMonth utilizes a React 18 frontend with Vite, TailwindCSS (New York style shadcn/ui components), Wouter for routing, and TanStack Query for state management.
 The backend is built with Node.js and Express, using Drizzle ORM for type-safe PostgreSQL interactions (Neon-backed on Replit) and Passport.js for authentication.

 Key architectural patterns include:
 - **Schema-First Development**: `shared/schema.ts` defines all data models using Drizzle, generating insert schemas and types for both client and server.